NAOS Finance (NAOS) Hits Market Cap of $7.57 Million

-NAOS Finance (CURRENCY:NAOS) traded 29.6% higher against the U.S. dollar during the 1-day period ending at 20:00 PM ET on May 30th.
-In the last week, NAOS Finance has traded 30.8% higher against the U.S. dollar.
-NAOS Finance has a market capitalization of $7.57 million and $3.43 million worth of NAOS Finance was traded on exchanges in the last 24 hours.
-One NAOS Finance coin can now be purchased for $0.86 or 0.00002397 BTC on exchanges.
+NAOS Finance (CURRENCY:NAOS) traded up 29.6% against the dollar during the one day period ending at 16:00 PM E.T. on May 31st.
+NAOS Finance has a market cap of $7.57 million and $3.43 million worth of NAOS Finance was traded on exchanges in the last 24 hours.
+Over the last seven days, NAOS Finance has traded up 30.8% against the dollar.
+One NAOS Finance coin can currently be bought for $0.86 or 0.00002397 BTC on popular exchanges.

 - XRP (XRP) traded 9% higher against the dollar and now trades at $0.89 or 0.00002479 BTC.